 We hope you find a new nugget of insight for your marriage, or maybe a serious mindset shift.

-Pause if you're having Marital Doubts or are a Leaning-Out Spouse
+A Quick Warning: Pause if you're having marital doubts or are a leaning-out spouse.

 Okay, you love your spouse but you're tired and resentful, and you just wish your spouse would DO more.

 While we can’t make anyone do what you want, we can offer you new ways to consider your needs and perhaps, if we do a good job, you will view your spouse in a new light.

 A good marriage counselor, of course, would start with “What have you tried?” but the payoff questions would be, “How did your spouse respond to your attempt?” and then, “How did you respond to that?”

 There are several parts of any request.
 Let’s use an example:

 “I really need more help in the kitchen.
 Can you start doing the dishes after dinner?”

 Here you’ve made a clear and direct request, but it’s important to confirm in your head that you’ve actually asked for something specific and doable.

 If you just said, “I need more help in the kitchen,” your spouse may be clueless about what you really mean.
 Even “Can you start doing the dishes?” while specific, may be just aspirational if your spouse don’t know where things go and you’re very particular about how kitchen items are handled.